Ambre-io/sparkplugui/README.md

 - choose the window size
 - move panels by drag and drop
 - resize panels from the bottom right corner
-- this is saved automatically for each of the 3 window sizes.

 Then lock it again, in order to use the software.
+It's saved automatically.

 ## 3. Technical Stack